 - Only at Whamdiddle, the Hammer/Bow, for subtle “bowing” effects.
 Hammer/Bow sound clip

-- Rick just released a new solo Hammered Dulcimer CD, “Golliwog’s Gymnopedies.”
+- Rick's latest solo Hammered Dulcimer CD, “Golliwog’s Gymnopedies.”
 Listen/Buy Here are two reviews of my latest CD Gollywog’s Gymnopedia.
 One is by Chris Lunn in Ancient Victorys and the other is by Dan Landrum in the Dulcimer Players News.

 - The Whamdiddle Flapdoodle is a reference list for hammer dulcimer players in the Northwest.